 It is no secret that associations thrive on member growth, engagement, and involvement.
 Consequently, the decision to become a member is often a strong belief that the Association will provide professional and personal development that aligns with their values.
 However, membership is a two-way street and requires work from both sides.
-Therefore, membership in your Association should be exclusive, and therefore, the content and value proposition you send in an email should reflect that exclusivity.
+Therefore, group members of your Association should be exclusive, and therefore, the personalized content and value proposition you send in an email should reflect that exclusivity.

-The way you structure the email program, its content, and messaging, especially to members and non-members, should always put your members first while showing the value and exclusivity to those that are non-members.
+The way you structure the email program, its content, and messaging, especially to a member vs non-member, should always put your members first while showing the value and exclusivity to those that are non-members.
 The intent of treating your non-members differently in email is not to guilt them but to show them that membership has its rewards.
 Here are a few ways to show non-members that becoming members might be worthy of a click/commitment:

 - Gate or lock the content/offer inside the email and on the web to show for members only.